hannesr/insomnia-plugin-wbxml-decoder/README.md

 # insomnia-plugin-wbxml-decoder

-An insomnia plugin to decode binary WBXML output and decode it to readable format
+An insomnia plugin to decode binary WBXML output and display it in readable format